Why Thinking Your Way Out of Anxiety Doesn't Always Work - And What to Do Instead

 Not all anxiety is the same, and the distinction matters when you're choosing what to do with it.

 Trauma-based anxiety is different.
 Here, the threat response is already firing before the thinking brain gets a chance to weigh in.
-The body has logged something as dangerous, and it's responding accordingly — often to something that looks, sounds, or feels like the original threat, even when the actual danger is long gone.
+The gate has opened without filtering out past v present, and the alarm is sounding, and no amount of reasoning will close it from the top (thoughts) down.
+The body has to be met where it is first.
 In this state, trying to reason with yourself is a bit like trying to have a calm conversation in the middle of a fire alarm.
-The alarm has to come down first.
+The alarm has to come down before anything else is possible.

 Top-down tools: working from the mind

-These work best when you're inside your window of tolerance — anxious, but still able to think clearly.
+These work best when you're inside your window of tolerance, anxious, but still able to think clearly.

 Cognitive reframing